TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-6.markdown

 It's easy to calculate this number.
 Here you find the annotated version of the `ExecBase` structure that I already used in the previous instalment.

 The structure is described in the `include_i/exec/execbase.i` include file, and I added the displacement in bytes of each field.
 The first column is the displacement in the `ExecBase` structure, while the second starts from `0x22`.
-This latter comes from the fact that the structure follows an `LN` structure and a `LIB` structure, described in the fourth instalment of this series.
+The latter comes from the fact that the structure follows an `LN` structure and a `LIB` structure, described in the fourth instalment of this series.

 ``` m68k
 0000 0022    UWORD   SoftVer ; kickstart release number (obs.)